 What Protections Are Entailed To Whistleblowers?

 Are you a whistleblower or thinking about reporting illegal activities or unsafe conditions?
 If you see something illegal happening at work or if your boss or manager asks you to do something that you know is against the law or creates a danger, you face a dilemma.
 Of course, you know the right thing for any employee to do is to report the illegality, but you may also fear that doing so may get you fired, demoted or transferred.
 Regrettably, this fear is often warranted as employees in all sectors of the workforce have found themselves demoted, fired or otherwise adversely treated because they spoke out against the illegal conduct by their company, manager, supervisor or boss.
-Fortunately, there are now more laws that protect individuals who report employer misconduct than ever before, and at The Spitz Law Firm, LLC, we’re dedicated to upholding those laws for Ohio workers.
+Fortunately, there are now more laws that protect individuals who report employer misconduct than ever before, and at Spitz, The Employee’s Law Firm, we’re dedicated to upholding those laws for Ohio workers.

 The Occupational Safety and Health Act